trixi-framework/TrixiBottomTopography.jl/docs/src/conversion.md

 ## Data format of `TrixiBottomTopography.jl`

 The provided `.xyz` files of DGM are not directly accepted by `TrixiBottomTopography.jl` to define B-spline interpolation structures.
+To make them work with the package, this data has to be converted into `.txt` files where the data is organized in a specific format.

-This package requires `.txt` files in a specific data format.
-To interpolate one dimensional data, `TrixiBottomTopography.jl` requires the following form:
+For one dimensional interpolation, `TrixiBottomTopography.jl` requires the following form:
 ```
 # Number of x values
 n